 You are bound to catch these sooner or later in the Eastern Solent area, and if they are big enough they are superb eating.
 Here is how to do it.
 Firstly, catch one (use a landing net as they may drop as soon as they break the surface.
 If it is large enough (minimum 130mm from between the eyes to the back of the carapace for males), keep it cool and out of water.
 As soon as you can, cook it.
 First, scrub it with a vegetable brush to remove the worst of the muck that collects on them, then kill it with a spike pushed through the centre of the underside and wiggled.
 On males, go in at the end of the pointed flap.
 It will go limp.
 Put it in a big pot of boiling water with a handful of salt added, and boil for 25 minutes.
 Take it out and plunge in cold water, then stand it on end to drain.
 There will be plenty of gunge floating about, just wash this off, it looks a bit horrid but it is OK.
 Cool it as fast as you can, and keep it in the fridge – eat within a couple of days.

 All this will take ages, and you will scoff what you have prepared in a minute or two.
-Be careful though, if the cat gets there first and scoffs it, you will probably kill it in a fit of rage and then you would have some explaining to do.
+Be careful though, if the cat gets there first and scoffs it, you will probably cry.
+Don’t waste the shells – keep them for crab stock.

 Crab Pasta in a Hurry